 What is the time commitment?

-The APLP is a nine-month program (early-August to early-May) with a minimum five-month residency requirement.
-During the first five months all participants are based at the East-West Center in Honolulu and live on campus.
+The APLP is a nine-month program (early-August to early-May) with a four-month residency requirement.
+During the first four months, all participants are based at the East-West Center in Honolulu and live on campus.
 The second phase of the program takes place online through virtual platforms.

 What does the program involve?

-The first five months (August through December) involves intensive coursework and living and working within a diverse community.
+The first four months (August through December) involves intensive coursework and living and working within a diverse community.
 First semester program content focuses on three areas: interpreting emerging issues facing the Asia Pacific; developing leadership capacity; and professional development.
 Activities include workshops, discussion seminars, outdoor challenges, lectures, simulations, an intensive field study experience, independent work and online activities.